California Contractors Will Be Very Busy

 Control scheduling better with prefab frames.
 The number one owner complaint is missed deadlines

 Give your work a polished, professional look.
 Prefab frames are made in a production environment with tight quality-control measures.
 Field-bolted connections eliminate questions about the quality of field welds.
 And all elements have pre-drilled holes for utilities (typically 11/16″ diameter holes in the flanges and 3″ holes in the column webs) to make installation of electrical wiring and plumbing simple and easy

 Manufacturers provide all documentation for quality assurance.
 All specialty tension-controlled bolted connections are performed in the factory under third-party witnessed inspection.
 All field-bolted connections are snug-tight.
-Manufacturers can also provide documentation that the frames are code-listed under jurisdictions such as the ICC Evaluation Service, ANSI, and the City of Los Angeles regulation RR25957
+Manufacturers can also provide documentation that the frames are code-listed under jurisdictions such as the ICC Evaluation Service, and ANSI.

 Building owners can get city inspections and approvals faster using a factory-made quality-assured product.
 LA requires visual observation of the structural system for conformance to approved plans and specifications at significant construction stages and at completion of the structural system

 Return the project area to its owner’s use more quickly.
 Faster installation means less contractor-renter interaction, and in most cases, there’s no need to vacate.
 And no welding means a leading cause of jobsite fires within older, wooden structures is eliminated along with unwanted fumes and gases